6112/musicjs/README.md

 ./node_modules/.bin/gulp understand
 ```

-And add the files from the `understand` directory to the Understand project.
+And add the files from the `dist/understand` directory to the Understand project.

 # Cleaning